paul-em/tiny-webrtc/README.md

 The code is only tested in latest Chrome, since it is used in a Chrome Packaged App.

+## Installation

+Grab one of the files from the dist folder.

+Bower support coming soon!

 ## Usage

 As shown in the sample.html (client/sample.html) you can create a webRTC Object by calling